wintercms/docs/architecture/developer-guide.md

 }
 ```

-An exception must be granted for these scenarios.
+An exception must be granted for this scenario.
+In other scenarios, underscores should be avoided in method names.

-### Subsequent expressions on same line as closing curly brace
+#### Curly braces for condition blocks

-PSR-2 does not explicitly state that subsequent expressions should be on the same line as the closing curly brace.
+Historical code in Winter has previously used a format where all closing curly braces are on their own line, such as with the following:

 ```php
 if ($expr1) {